-The Department of Architecture is part of one of the largest and highest ranking faculties of engineering in the UK
+Our Department of Architecture is ranked number 7 in the UK for Architecture by The Times/Sunday Times Good University Guide 2023.
+We are part of one of the largest and highest ranking faculties of engineering in the UK.

 Our close links with the city’s creative design, construction, and engineering industries enhance students’ career prospects by providing opportunities to network and engage with professional practitioners, researchers and clients.